-The National Nonprofit Research Database includes all Forms 990 and Forms 990-EZ filed by 501(c)(3) organizations that are required to file with the IRS.
-The specific requirement is that all 501(c)(3) public charities with \$25,000 or more in gross receipts are included.
+The National Nonprofit Research Database is a historical database that includes data from all Forms 990 and Forms 990-EZ filed by 501(c)(3) organizations between 1998 and 2003 that were required to file with the IRS.
+The specific requirement was that all 501(c)(3) public charities with \$25,000 or more in gross receipts were included.
 The forms received by the IRS are scanned and saved as images by IRS.
-IRS provides the images to NCCS and Philanthropic Research Inc. (GuideStar) which keys in the data from the images to create a database.
-NCCS then prepares the research files from the data provided by GuideStar.
+IRS provided the images to NCCS and Philanthropic Research Inc. (GuideStar) which keyed in the data from the images to create a database.
+NCCS then prepared the research files from the data provided by GuideStar.

-NCCS first created a unified structure that incorporates Forms 990 and Forms 990-EZ in a single database.
+NCCS first created a unified structure that incorporated Forms 990 and Forms 990-EZ in a single database.
 Next, large-scale errors in financial variables were corrected (typically errors over \$1,000,000 and a difference of more than 25 percent from expected value, i.e. value of components versus totals).
-Then NCCS adds organization level descriptive variables such as the NTEE-CC classification and geographic identifiers such as county (FIPS) codes and MSA codes.
+Then NCCS added organization level descriptive variables such as the NTEE-CC classification and geographic identifiers such as county (FIPS) codes and MSA codes.

 While one would assume that all organizations required to file would be included in the research files, in practice certain organizations are not in the database.
 For example about 30,000 990s were not in the NNRD, but were in the NCCS Core 2000 file.
 The reason for this difference is found in the methods for constructing the files.
 For the NNRD, the literal fiscal year (the year in which the filing period ends) is used.
 For the NCCS Core files, a "Circa Year" is used.
 This "Circa Year" includes all the returns received by the IRS in a certain calendar year as well as returns of organizations that have filed in the preview two years, but do not appear in the present years files.
 In practice, this should not impact most analysis at the aggregate level very much, but a researcher might assume that the figures presented, while fairly accurate representations, are likely a bit small with the NNRD.
-Researchers can choose to use a variable called "LATEST" to select only the most recent filing.
+NNRD users can choose to use a variable called "LATEST" to select only the most recent filing.
 In addition, researchers should not always assume that the NNRD dataset can always be used to find accurate information on a specific organization.